fifth-postulate/mathematics-quiz/presentation.md

 ???

 The Euler charactertic is `\(g+2\)` where `\(g\)` is the *genus* of a manifold, i.e. the number of holes.

 ---

+## 8. Perfect Number

+A *perfect number* is

+> a natural number that is equal to the sum of its divisors, excluding the number itself.

+What is the smallest perfect number?

+1. 1
+2. 2
+3. 3
+4. 4
+5. 5
+6. **6**
+7. 7
+8. 8
+9. 9

+???

+Even perfect numbers are related to Mersenne Primes, which sometimes make the news.

+It is unknown if there exist odd perfect numbers.

+---